 Transitioning to adulthood can be tricky and knowing where to start can be difficult.
 To help youth in grades 10 – 12 develop skills beyond those learned in school and at home, and to help them transition into adulthood, Adulting 101 workshops provide opportunities for participants to build independence and confidence in their ability to enter the adult world.

-While each Adulting 101 workshop focuses on a different skills, every workshop provides participants with: practical skills and tools to face adult situations, topic-specific resources and local contacts, self-esteem and the confidence in their ability to live on their own, an opportunity to meet other people the same age and create a support network, a chance to win an Adulting goody bag with local treats and workshop-specific items.
+Each Adulting 101 workshop focuses on a different skill while providing participants with practical skills and tools to face adult situations, topic-specific resources and local contacts, self-esteem and the confidence in their ability to live on their own, an opportunity to meet other people the same age and create a support network, a chance to win an Adulting goody bag with local treats and workshop-specific items.

 Session topics include: Basic car maintenance, outdoor survival skills, applying to university, rentals and roommates, travelling safe and smart, cooking on a budget, and taxes.